 The National Institute for Health and Care Excellence (NICE) suggests a number of possible NHS treatments for heavy periods.
 These include:

-For more information on these treatments, see the NICE advice on treatment for women with heavy menstrual bleeding.
+For more information on these treatments, see the NICE advice on treatment for heavy periods.

 In some cases, surgery may be an option if other treatments don’t work, or if there are problems with the womb, such as fibroids (non-cancerous growths).
 Surgery may include removing fibroids, the lining of the womb, or the womb itself.